 Is Rent to Own a Good Option?

 For many families who have seen difficult financial times during the recession, the Rent to own option is a blessing.
-If done correctly, it can be a way to move into a great house now while setting a portion of you rent aside as your down payment for the future.
+If done correctly, it can be a way to move into a great house now while setting a portion of you to rent aside as your down payment for the future.
 A forced saving of the down payment in a way, while credit is being re-established or repaired.
 This is particularity valuable for past Bankruptcy or Consumer Proposal.

-If a person has seen their credit affected negatively and they have either had credit counseling, a Consumer Proposal or even a Bankruptcy and they are discharged, it is possible to rebuild credit to a point where they can once again qualify for a mortgage.
+If a person has seen their credit affected negatively and they have either had credit counselling, a Consumer Proposal or even a Bankruptcy and they are discharged, it is possible to rebuild credit to a point where they can once again qualify for a mortgage.